• Browse by State

 Use eTags© to Quickly Complete Your DMV Service.
 Renewals, Title Transfers and More, All Online!

-Aside from the actual cost of the vehicle, Florida dealers charge various fees when finalizing the purchase aka “the paperwork.”.
-But, Florida laws limit car dealerships with the types of fees they can charge and ask dealers to be transparent about them.
-These can range from extra services such as car repairs or even state fees such as taxes required by law.
+Aside from the actual cost of the vehicle, Florida dealers can tack on various fees when finalizing a purchase.
+This is often referred to by the general term: “the paperwork.”
+But Florida laws limit the types of fees car dealerships can charge, and require dealers to be transparent about them.
+These fees can range from extra services such as car repairs or even state fees such as taxes required by law.

 Six percent sales tax